 The Tweed Run is a very special event to witness.
 Imagine 750-1000 cyclists, immaculately clad in tweed, descending on Regent Street.
 It’s a spectacle so out of the ordinary and exceptional that crowds always form along the route.
 Shoppers and retailers line the streets, and locals and tourists alike excitedly snap photos and viral videos as a sea of tweed rolls down the major thoroughfares of London.
 The public can follow our progress via our Facebook, Twitter and Instagram feeds.

 At about one third of the way through the ride, we stop for a quick cuppa.
 The location for the tea break is not announced to the public, as it is for riders only.
 It is a quick and refreshing pause akin to those once found in country sportive cycle races of the 1930s and 1940s.

 The Picnic Stop

 First trialled at the 2013 event, the Tweed Run Picnic Stop was an instant success.
 Imagine a picnic, concert and village fete all rolled into one.
 We stop for 90 minutes, and participants are welcome to bring their own picnics or enjoy the food on offer at the stop.
 Entertainment is laid on by various sponsors, and it’s a lovely opportunity to mingle with your fellow riders.

 THE END CEREMONY

-The ride finishes off at a beautiful park, where we offer participants a cocktail and a bit of entertainment in the form of live entertainment at Cycle Revolution Festival in Clerkenwell.
+The ride finishes off at a beautiful park, where we offer participants a cocktail and a bit of a knees up at The Closing Ceremony.

 The prize categories for which all participants are eligible are: